BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/introduction/cafe.md

 :::

 ## Configuration Introduction
-- Collection: Check `Cafe Collection` to enable this function, which will collect cafe outputs.
+- Collection: Check `Whether collect in cafe` to enable this function, which will collect cafe outputs.

-- Head Pat: Check `Cafe Head Pat` to enable this function, which will increase affection by patting heads.
+- Head Pat: Check `Whether touch in cafe` to enable this function, which will increase affection by patting heads.

-- Character Recognition: Check `Recognize Character Position Click` to enable this function, which will recognize and click on student positions.
+- Student Recognition: Check `Whether defer the invited student when same name students is in cafe` to enable this function, which will recognize and click on student positions.
 Otherwise, it will recognize and click on attention symbols.

 - Student Invitation Number: Use invitation coupons to invite corresponding students.
 Fill in numbers from top to bottom, enter 0 for no invitation.

 ![Invitation List Number](/img/cafe/invite_list_1.png)

 - Postpone Invitation if Same Name Student is Present: Check `Postpone by One Position if Same Name Student is Already Present` to enable this function.
 When a student with the same name is already present (i.e., pop-up asking whether to switch students), it will invite the next numbered student.
-> :memo: **Note:** If `Reverse` is checked, it will invite the previous numbered student instead.
+> :memo: **Note:** If `Whether reversed` is checked, it will invite the previous numbered student instead.

 ## Invite Specific Students